camilstaps/SODA-POP-band-module/README.md

 ## Notes

-- The board layout assumes a T30-2 toroid.
-For 60m and up, a T37-2 or even T50-2 is used.
-I have attempted to leave as much space around the toroids as possible, so that this will hopefully fit.
-However, I did not try that (yet), and L8 may extend beyond the PCB boundaries.
-An other option is to move one or both of the toroids to the backside.
 - When plugged in, these band modules cover the ON/OFF switch on the main board.
 I would suggest either mounting the switch on the case or omitting it (and turn the rig on and off by applying and disconnecting a battery or power jack).
-- I used through-hole components because they are easier to source for most people.
+- I used through-hole components because they are easier to source for some people.
 - There should be enough margin on the borders to solder a PCB casing around.
 - As you may notice, I am not very comfortable with Eagle (yet).
 The idea is